 Jeanneau Yachts – a pocket history

 Henri Jeanneau used to run a hardware store and in 1956 started building small power boats in his father’s workshop.
 He entered his first wooden hull power boat in to the “Six heures de Paris” power boat race – at the time, the largest boat race in France.
 Henri was clearly very talented and he came first in the race.
-His win was the catalyst for turning his hobby into a commercial business and so the Jeanneau boat building brand was born.
+His win was the catalyst for turning his hobby into a commercial business and so the Jeanneau yachts brand was born.

 Following the creation of his first wooden outboard motor dinghy design, Jeanneau built the first moulded fibreglass hull in 1958.
 In 1960 he expanded operations to build the “Sea-bird” speed boat, Jeanneau’s first full production fibreglass boat.